smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

 Require strings to have a ``@pattern`` constraint
 =================================================

-This example shows how to require all integers used in an operation input to have a ``@pattern`` constraint trait.
+This example shows how to require all strings used in an operation input to have a ``@pattern`` constraint trait.

 .. code-block:: smithy